Doonesbury by Garry Trudeau for September 06, 2015

 15. Durak ukraine

-Durak Premium Member about 9 years ago
+Durak Premium Member over 9 years ago

 Come help us teach middle school, professor.
 We’d love to have you.
 If you can handle it.